-You can contact our data protection officer directly at any time if you have any questions or suggestions regarding data protection.
+You may contact our data protection officer directly at any time if you have any questions or suggestions regarding data protection.

 Personal data means any information relating to an identified or identifiable natural person.
-A natural person is deemed identifiable if they can be identified directly or indirectly, especially using assignment to an identifier such as a name, an identifying number, location data, an online identifier or one or several special characteristics which express the physical, physiological, genetic, mental, commercial, cultural or social identity of the natural person concerned.
+An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-A data subject is any identified or identifiable natural person whose personal data are processed by the processing controller (our company).
+A data subject is any identified or identifiable natural person whose personal data is processed by the data controller (our company).

-Restriction of processing means the marking of stored personal data with the aim of restricting their processing in the future.
+Restriction to processing means marking stored personal data with the aim of limiting its processing in future.